Tornado outbreak of April 6–9, 1998: Oak Grove - Birmingham, Alabama

 Continuing past Pleasant Grove, the tornado began to encroach on Birmingham's inner suburbs.
 This tornado regained its maximum F5 strength as it tore through the communities of Edgewater and McDonald Chapel.
 Fourteen people lost their lives there and the storm swept away numerous homes.
 The tornado's effects were noticed around the same time by the ABC 33/40 Birmingham tower camera, which was pointed toward the western suburbs.
 Even though it was dark, a massive power failure occurred in western Birmingham, when several transmission lines coming from the Miller Steam Plant electric generating station were knocked off line.
 This was noticed during the long-form weather coverage on ABC 33/40, which lasted most of the evening; the station, and several of its competitors, has a policy of pre-empting regular programming and broadcasting only severe weather information when a tornado warning is in effect for any part of its coverage area.
-The storm began to weaken somewhat as it crossed Alabama State Route 269 into the northern Birmingham neighborhood of Pratt City, though it was still very powerful.
+The storm began to separate from the outflow boundary and began to weaken somewhat as it crossed Alabama State Route 269 into the northern Birmingham neighborhood of Pratt City, though it was still very powerful.
 F3 damage and several injuries occurred in Pratt City before the tornado abruptly dissipated.
 Had the tornado remained on the ground, it would have gone into the northern sections of downtown Birmingham.
 A few miles further to the east, the Birmingham International Airport could have been affected as well.
 The storm lifted before reaching these sections of Birmingham.
 However, a new F2 tornado touched down again in neighboring St. Clair County, where two people were killed.

 The tornado was at the time the seventh deadliest in Alabama history, killing one more person than in a tornado that hit Alabama on March 21, 1932; a young boy died nine days after this event from head injuries.
 His father was paralyzed from the waist down, and his mother suffered severe injuries.
 Another mother and her two children, despite taking shelter in their underground basement, were killed when hundreds of pounds of debris was blown onto them.
 Overall, 32 people were killed by the tornado and hundreds more were injured.